ShirouRen21/Object-Detection-openCV/README.md

 # Object-Detection-openCV
-Pyhton project using openCV library for object detection
+Pyhton project using openCV and cvlib library for object detection